artur-shlyapnikov/simgrep/docs/architecture.md

 *   **Implicit/Ephemeral Indexing (Grep-like usage):**
     *   `simgrep "query" ./some/path`
     1. No project context is active for `./some/path`.
+    2. A cache directory is determined under `~/.config/simgrep/ephemeral_cache/<hash>`.
-    2. An ephemeral, in-memory DuckDB and USearch index are created.
+    3. If the cache files exist, the metadata DB and USearch index are loaded from disk.
-    3.  `./some/path` is recursively scanned (if dir) or read (if file).
-    4. Files are processed, chunked, embedded, and added to the ephemeral index.
+    4. Otherwise the target path is indexed with those paths and saved for reuse.
-    5. Search is performed against this temporary index.
+    5. Search is performed against this persistent cache.
     6. Results are displayed.
-    7. Ephemeral index is discarded.
-    *   This provides immediate utility without persistent state for one-off searches.
-    *   A warning might suggest creating a project for faster subsequent searches on the same path.
+    *   This still works for one-off searches, but repeated searches of the same path are faster thanks to the on-disk cache.

 **6.2.
 Indexing**